-Elephants are known as the most enormous, most gentle creatures in the animal kingdom.
-Emotional, intelligent and beautiful in the wild, elephants have been rapidly decreasing due to poachers desiring their tusks.
+Elephants are known as the most enormous land animal and a surprisingly gentle giant in the animal kingdom.
+Emotional, intelligent and beautiful in the wild, sadly elephant populations have been rapidly decreasing due to various threats, perhaps most significantly poaching.

 History of Save The Elephant Day

-You can even save up some money and take a trip to a zoo that focuses on preserving and protecting the elephants.
-These funds can help rehabilitation or you can also see the elephants in the wild for yourself by visiting Africa or Asia.
+You can even save up some money and take a trip to an animal sanctuary that cares for elephants.
+These projects can help with the rehabilitation of abused animals that have been rescued from exploitation, as well as with the housing of wild elephants that are sick or orphaned.
+You could also go and see some elephants in the wild by visiting Africa or Asia.

 Save The Elephant Day is all about raising awareness, so take the time to learn more about these creatures by researching facts about the elephant, and then take an active effort in educating other people.
 For example, you could post flyers, share information on social media and show your support for the elephant through events and fundraisers.

 There are plenty of ways you could help raise funds for elephant conservation.
 How about a themed bake sale or a ‘pin the tail on the elephant’ contest?
 Why not try auctioning off some elephant artwork or other memorabilia?
 Or you could organize an ‘elephant walk’ and compete to see who can plod their way the farthest!Whatever you do to celebrate, be sure to share this important day with your friends, family neighbors and colleagues and help save the elephants together!